How Much to Feed a Puppy

 Updated on: 01/12/2021

 Bringing home a new puppy can be the most exciting experience!
-So much planning goes into who you’re taking home from their new bedding, toys, leash and collar.
-However, the most essential thing that you’ll bring home (besides your new furry friend) is their food.
+So much planning goes into who you’re taking home from their new bedding, toys, leash, and collar.
+However, the essential thing you’ll bring home (besides your new furry friend) is their food.

-Figuring out the best food for your puppy can certainly be overwhelming.
+Figuring out the best food for your puppy can undoubtedly be overwhelming.
 When you go to any pet store or even some department stores, there are aisles and aisles of all different kinds of dog foods.
 How could you ever choose?

 Luckily, some brands are super helpful and put “puppy” right on the bag.
 However, others are labeled as suitable for “all stages.”
 Which one will be best for you?

 Whatever kind of food you choose for your new puppy, there are still specific guidelines that you need to follow.
 Like young human children, puppies need particular nutrients and vitamins to help them grow into healthy dogs.

 Young dogs need more nutrients than older dogs do.
-Fatty acids like DHA (docosahexaenoic acid), which are found in fish oil, help improve learning and memory in young dogs.
+Fatty acids like DHA (docosahexaenoic acid), which are found in fish oil, help improve young dogs’ learning and memory.
 A healthy mind will be critical when training your puppy!

 Puppies also need higher levels of proteins, fats, calcium, and phosphorus than older dogs.
 If you stick to a “puppy” formulated food, you’re sure to get higher levels of what your puppy needs to eat.